Dabha, Gujarat

-Dabha is a town in the Aravalli district of Gujarat, in Western India.
+Dabha is a town in the Aravalli district of Gujarat, in western India.

 History

-Dabha was a princely state and taluka, comprising eight more villages, covering twelve square miles in Mahi Kantha Agency and ruled by Makwana Koli chieftains.
+Dabha was a princely state and taluka, comprising eight more villages, covering twelve square miles in Mahi Kantha.

 It had a population of 1,307 in 1901, yielding a state revenue of 4,379 Rupees (mostly from land), paying tributes of 150 Rupees to the Gaikwar Baroda State and 53 Rupees to the nearby Amliyara State.